manuelftech/ai-vr-control/README.md

 # Python + Virtual Reality

 This project demonstrates the integration of Python and ChatGPT for dynamic control of a Virtual Reality (VR) environment.
-The system utilizes a Python-based API to facilitate communication, allowing ChatGPT to modify the state of 3D elements within the scene, which is built on the Unity Engine.
+The system utilizes a Python-based application to facilitate communication, allowing ChatGPT to modify the state of 3D elements within the scene, which is built on the Unity Engine.

 ### Application running:
 [![overview](https://img.youtube.com/vi/f97EhuV3J4k/hqdefault.jpg)](https://youtu.be/f97EhuV3J4k)